danchoi/soywiki/README.markdown

 bookmarks in regular text files and open, clip, and annotate them all in SoyWiki and Vim.
 Using `netrw` helps your text editor rather than your web browser dominate your workflow.
-And you tend to stay focused on your task rather than going down the rabbit hole off internet distractions.
+And you tend to stay focused on your task rather than going down the rabbit hole of internet distractions.